 audited financial statements and the independent auditor’s report in accordance with 603 CMR 50.08(2).

-Audit Report: An educational collaborative shall submit an annual independent audit to the collaborative board of directorsyear the chair of each of its member districts, the Commissioner and the State Auditor, and make it available on its website.
-The annual audit shall be submitted no later than January 1 of each year for the preceding fiscal year.
-The Department, in consultation with the State Auditor, may establish standards for financial reporting and for supplemental statements to accompany the audit, as needed.
-The format of the audit report shall be presented in accordance with guidelines established by the Department.
-The audited financial statements, accompanying notes, and supplemental schedules shall disclose:
+Audit Report: An educational collaborative shall submit an annual independent audit report to the collaborative board of directors for discussion and approval.
+Upon approval by the collaborative board of directors and no later than January 1 of each year, the annual audit report for the preceding fiscal year shall be submitted to the chair of each member district, the Commissioner and the State Auditor.
+The collaborative shall make the audit report available on its website.
+The Department, in consultation with the State Auditor, may establish standards for financial reporting and for supplemental statements to accompany the audit report, as needed.
+The audit report shall be presented in accordance with generally accepted government auditing standards and additional guidelines as may be established by the Department.
+The audited financial statements, accompanying notes, and supplemental schedules shall also disclose:

-ransactions between the educational collaborative and any related for-profit or non-profit organization;
+transactions between the educational collaborative and any related for-profit or non-profit organization;

-ransactions or contracts related to the purchase, sale, rental, or lease of real property;
+transactions or contracts related to the purchase, sale, rental, or lease of real property;

-he names, duties, and total compensation of the five most highly compensated employees;
+the names, duties, and total compensation of the five most highly compensated employees;

-he amounts expended on administration and overhead;
+the amounts expended on administration and overhead;

-ny accounts held by the collaborative that may be spent at the discretion of another person or entity; and
+any accounts held by the collaborative that may be spent at the discretion of another person or entity; and

-The amounts expended on services for individuals age 22 and older.
+the amounts expended on services for individuals with disabilities, age 22 and older.

 Reporting to Other Agencies: An educational collaborative that provides social service programs as defined in M.G.L. c.
-7, § 22N shall adhere to the uniform system of financial accounting, allocation, reporting and auditing requirements of the Operational Services Division (OSD).
+7, § 22N shall adhere to the uniform system of financial accounting, allocation, reporting and auditing requirements of the Massachusetts Executive Office of Administration and Finance, Operational Services Division (OSD).

-Other Information and Reports: An educational collaborative shall file such other student, financial and staffing information, reports or documents as the Department deems necessary.
+Other Information and Reports: An educational collaborative shall file such other student, program, financial and staffing information, reports or documents as the Department deems necessary.

 50.09 Department Review of Educational Collaboratives